black-sliver/gm-apclientpp/README.md

 ## Events

-The script returned by `ap_poll` expects the following functions to exist in your scripts to handle events, so you need to define all of them:
+The script returned by `apclient_poll` expects the following functions to exist in your scripts to handle events, so you need to define all of them:

 * `ap_room_info(data: json)` called when receiving RoomInfo from server, argument is currently unused (`'{}'`).